jonathankellyva/vdc-helper/README.md

   client has, where they're from, etc.

 * Hide "Managed Services Payment Policy" block on the top of Job Details page.
-  Instead, add an icon next to job ID at top of the page.

 * Hide Performance Details sections that just say "N/A" anyway.